Global identification of dynamic panel models with interactive effects: Global identification

-{\bf Remark}: The qualifier \enquote*{almost surely} is with respect to the distribution of $\mathbf{F}$.
-For any fixed $\alpha$, identification holds for almost all realizations of $\mathbf{F}$.
+\begin{remark} The qualifier ``almost surely'' is with respect to the distribution of $\mathbf{F}_2$.
+For any fixed $(\alpha,\delta,\mathbf{D},\mathbf{\Psi})$, identification holds for almost all realizations of $\mathbf{F}_2$.
 The practical implication is that as long as there is sufficient variation in $f_t$, both $\alpha$ and other parameters are globally identifiable.
-This is particularly true when $T$ is sufficiently large, ensuring a sufficient number of distinct realizations of $f_t$.
+If Assumption \ref{as:6} is removed, the results can be interpreted as holding almost-everywhere in the unrestricted factor space for each fixed value of the remaining parameters. \end{remark}